Cape Cod News editorial staff

 The new sculpture sits atop the traffic island at the new rotary at the intersection of Routes 28 and 39 between Orleans and Chatham.
 When the new rotary went onto the drawing board to improve a dangerous intersection, plans also begin to ensure the traffic solution would improve the look and feel of the area as well – and that’s when the Orleans Improvement Association (OIA) stepped in.

-The state's original plans called for 500 plants, but with no irrigation system nor fund for maintenance, the OIA feared that over time the plantings would end up as little more than dying weeds, creating an eyesore rather than a site of beauty.
+The state's original plans called for 500 plants, but with neither irrigation system nor funds for maintenance, the OIA feared that over time the plantings would end up as little more than dying weeds, creating an eyesore rather than a site of beauty.

 Watch the video news report "Sculpture Settles into Orleans-Chatham Rotary"